 TBC is a nomadic bakery that travels around encouraging people to eat, buy and bake their own bread…

 Inspired by communal bread ovens of the past, the bakery uses a wood fired oven to bake bread, run supper clubs and events, as well as to teach people how to make their own homemade loaves from scratch.
-Run by baker and former industrial designer, Julia Georgallis, TBC has run a great many workshops all over the place, from Stroud to Sweden, council estates to rural desert communities.
-There are currently 3 bread oven iterations – one mobile kitchen, one outdoor oven in deepest darkest North London and one communal oven on the Swedish island of Gotland at the Designers on Holiday campsite.
+Run by baker and industrial designer, Julia Georgallis, TBC has run a great many workshops all over the place, from Stroud to Sweden, council estates to rural desert communities.
+There are currently 3 bread oven iterations – one mobile kitchen, one outdoor oven in deepest, darkest North London and one communal oven on the Swedish island of Gotland at the Designers on Holiday campsite.

 TBC was started for practical, spiritual and digestive purposes… and to spread the word of loaf.

-Though bread was one of the first foodstuffs that humans managed to produce for themselves (rather than kill animals or eat fruit and veg straight from the earth) and, though it is eaten in almost every corner of the world, in our recent history it has been given a bit of a bad reputation.
+Though bread was one of the first foodstuffs that humans managed to produce for themselves (rather than kill animals or eat fruit and veg straight from the earth) and, though it is eaten in almost every corner of the world bread has recently been given a bit of a bad reputation.
 In the 60’s, British scientists worked out how to speed up bread production by pumping it full of additives in a process known as the Chorleywood Bread Process.
 This was great for making a cheaper loaf but from a nutritional point of view it made supermarket bread about as good for you as eating a piece of cardboard and, culturally, it drove lots of bakeries out of business.
 TBC wants to push the message forward that homemade or artisan bread is not bad for you and aims to connect people back to bread.